netdata/netdata/claim/README.md

 ### Unclaim and reclaim a node

-If you want to remove a node from your Space in Cloud, you can delete the `cloud.d/` directory in your Netdata library directory.
+To unclaim a node from your Space in Netdata Cloud, delete the `cloud.d/` directory in your Netdata library directory.

 ```bash
 cd /var/lib/netdata   # Replace with your Netdata library directory, if not /var/lib/netdata/
 sudo rm -rf cloud.d/
 ```

-This node no longer has access to the credentials it was claimed with, cannot connect to Cloud via the ACLK.
+This node no longer has access to the credentials it was claimed with and cannot connect to Cloud via the ACLK.

-If you want to later claim this node again—such as moving the node from one Space to another—you need to create a new identity by adding `-id=$(uuidgen)` to the claiming script parameters.
+If you wnt to reclaim this node into a different Space, you need to create a new identity by adding `-id=$(uuidgen)` to the claiming script parameters.
 For example, using the default claiming script:

 ```bash
 sudo netdata-claim.sh -token=TOKEN -rooms=ROOM1,ROOM2 -url=https://app.netdata.cloud -id=$(uuidgen)